Safecast/bitstore.js/README.md

 ##Optional Components
-Optional support for faster processing and multithreading requires libpng and zlib.
+Optional support for faster processing and multithreading requires png.js and zlib.js.

 This (png_zlib_worker_min.js) is now included in this repo's "Optional" directory and is all you need.